For readability, we'll refer to Big Endian as BE and Little Endian as LE.

 Which confirms it's a BE system.
 There are a number of other ways to determine that.

-Updating the system will bring a new kernel, and we'll simply have to follow the same procedure as described above when we copied the initrd.
-In this case, get both the new kernel and its corresponding initrd then adjust the qemu command line once again for the next time we boot it (update both -kernel an -initrd entries):
+If updating the system will bring a new kernel, and we'll simply have to follow the same procedure as described above when we copied the initrd.
+In this case, get both the new kernel and its corresponding initrd then adjust the qemu command line once again for the next time we boot it (update both -kernel an -initrd entries).

 TrimmingThe qcow2 image will keep growing even if we remove packages or delete files.
 Reclaiming free space is just a matter of zero'ing the disk space left in the guest then recompressing the image on the host after powering it off.